m3enzo/Advanced-Tab-Groups/README.md

 CSS for Zen Browser's Tab Groups using `userChrome.css`.

 ![Advanced Tab Groups](https://github.com/Anoms12/Advanced-Tab-Groups/blob/V2.0.0/image.png)

+## Acknowledgements

+This project would not be possible without octaviusz, someone working on Zen folders, and the dev of the base JS (ATG uses a modified version) for the mod.
+Please go give him a follow and star.

+_His code was used with consent, but he needs more credit.
+I may rename the project to include his name._

 ## Notice

 The pinned tab support is partially working but not easy or consistent, this will be updated soon for full pinned tab support.